Kieran Gibbs: 2011–12 season

 Following the departure of Gaël Clichy to Manchester City, Wenger confirmed that Gibbs would be replacing Clichy as first-choice left back.

 On 20 September 2011, Gibbs scored his first goal for Arsenal in the 33rd minute of a League Cup match against Shrewsbury Town.
 On 16 October 2011 in the 2–1 victory over Sunderland, Gibbs suffered a stomach problem five minutes into the second half and was replaced by André Santos.
 On 17 November, Gibbs underwent hernia surgery and was expected to be out for up to six weeks.

 Gibbs returned to training on 31 January 2012.
 Gibbs made his first start since October against Milan in the first leg of the UEFA Champions League round of 16, although he played a fine match, Arsenal lost 4–0.

 Gibbs made his first start since October in the Premier League in the North London derby against Spurs which Arsenal won 5–2.
 He scored his first league goal for Arsenal on 24 March 2012 in a 3–0 win against Aston Villa at the Emirates.
 On 13 May 2012 against West Bromwich Albion, the last match of the season, Gibbs came on as a substitute for Gervinho in the 67th minute and made a crucial sliding tackle to prevent Billy Jones from scoring an equaliser in the dying minutes.
-The match ended 3–2 to Arsenal which secured Arsenal's 3rd-place finish ahead of rivals Tottenham.
+The match ended in a 3–2 win to Arsenal which secured Arsenal's 3rd-place finish ahead of fellow rivals Tottenham.